How to Write a Warm Thank You Letter for Donations (Samples)

 Give them honor

-Donors should feel good about themselves after receiving a thank you letter.
+Donors should feel good about themselves after receiving such a letter.
 Focus on how their money will power the organization’s mission rather than what it is doing independently.

 Tell them the plans for your organization

-While you mustn’t directly ask for more donations in a thank you letter, you can fill the donor in on your organization’s plan for the future.
+While you shouldn’t directly ask for more donations in a letter, you can fill the donor in on your organization’s plans for the future.
 After all, the donor has invested in the organization’s success, so it is essential to communicate your plans for future contributions.

 Talk about the benefits your organization got